 - 1 firm, fleshy pumpkin or squash

-- 1 tsp of ground cinnamon (plus extra to serve)
+- 1 tsp ground cinnamon, plus extra to serve

 - 1 cinnamon stick

 - 1 tsp mixed spice